andrewnachtigal/hydro-simulation/README.md

 ### 05. Streamflow Simulation Results

-The simulated mean and standard deviation of streamflows are modeled well by this method:
+Briefly, the simulated streamflows model historical statistics wll: mean and standard deviation of streamflows are displayed below.
+Simulated data are plotted with box and whisker diagrams.
+Historical streamflow is plotted as a solid blue line.

 ![Demo Animation](../plots/plotSimMean.png?raw=true)